jdmacmurtrie/blackjack-by-dave/README.md

 ```
 **NOTE:** RSpec may get stuck on a CSS selector on one of the feature tests.
 This bug happens only on the first run of that particular test and then never again.
 I am currently working on a fix for this.

+## Deployment

+This application is deployed using Heroku using these instructions: https://devcenter.heroku.com/articles/git

 ## Contributing

 Submit a PR!
 I'd love any and all constructive feedback.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jdmacmurtrie/blackjack-by-dave/blob/master/LICENSE.md) file for details

 ## Acknowledgments